kiyoshisasano/agent-pld-metrics/docs/specifications/README.md

 # PLD Specifications (Levels 1–3)

+Status: Working Draft / Candidate Specification

+This document represents the current understanding of PLD normative specifications.
+While certain terminology and rules are expressed normatively (MUST/SHOULD/MAY), the overall framework remains under evaluation and may evolve based on governance review and implementation feedback.

 > **Change Control Guidelines**

 These specifications are governed under the PLD documentation hierarchy and MUST follow the rules below: